Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/quickstart.md

 !!! note
     If you don't see any Mapping Rules appear after refresh, this is usually an indication that you have not set the `Person ID` and `Date Event` on the tables.

-You will note that there are 5 or 6 rows in the table associated to each Concept.
+Note that there are 5 or 6 rows in the table associated to each Concept.
-Using the `Rule ID` column in the table, you can see 5 or 6 with a given ID.
+In the `Rule ID` column in the table, there are 5 or 6 with a given ID.
 This fully describes how to map the source term to the OMOP standard.

-If you prefer, you can see a cleaner Summary view using the `Show Summary view` button at the top of the page.
+A Summary view using the `Show Summary view` button at the top of the page.
 This shows only one of the Rules associated to each source-concept pair, which can be useful for reviewing.

 !!! note
     The Summary view only shows Rules that are shown on the current pagination view.
     Often this means only 5 or 6 Rules are visible in Summary View at any one time.
-    You may find it more helpful to change the page size (by editing the URL so that `page_size=300`, for example) to increase the number of Rules visible in Summary View at one time.
+    By editing the URL so that `page_size=300`, for example, to increase the number of Rules visible in Summary View at one time.

-We now have all the Mapping Rules associated to the Concepts which were automatically added to our Scan Report by using a Data Dictionary file.
+All the Mapping Rules associated to the Concepts, which were automatically added to our Scan Report by using a Data Dictionary file, are now available.

 !!! tip
     The `Refresh Rules` button will only need to be pressed once, as (see below) any later addition or removal of Concepts will be immediately reflected in the Mapping Rules.